-Today is our twelve year wedding anniversary, so we’re sharing 12 things we’ve learned in 12 years of our marriage!
+Today is our thirteen year wedding anniversary, so we’re sharing 13 pieces of marriage advice after 13 years of our marriage!

-Our marriage is far from perfect, and we’re definitely not proficient in all of these twelve things I’m listing below, but they’re things we’ve learned are important and make a big difference in having a happy and successful marriage.
+Our marriage is far from perfect, and we’re definitely not proficient in all of these thirteen pieces of marriage advice I’m listing below, but they’re things we’ve learned are important and make a big difference in having a happy and successful marriage.

 1. Don’t take things so seriously

 When we got married, I was so young and was trying to act so mature, and often it led to me being annoyed at Philip for being immature.
 After a few years, I loosened up and learned to laugh things off, but I wish I’d learned that earlier.
 It’s so good for a marriage to laugh and joke and just be silly sometimes, even if it means acting a little immature sometimes 😉

 2. Take a kidless trip.
 Or at least do date night.

 We make it a priority to take one child free trip together every year.
 It’s definitely not easy to arrange child care, but the time away from the boys for several days is so healthy for us as a couple.
 I promise, it’s worth every effort.

 But if you’re in a stage of your life when you just can’t get away overnight, do regular date night.
 Hire a babysitter or swap with a friend for free!